noi-techpark/odh-docs/source/intro.rst

 :strong:`Mobility` and :strong:`Tourism` domains can be accessed, both from the command line and using a browser.
-Various dedicated tutorials are available in the :ref:`howto-list` section; while in section :ref:`how-to-contribute` you can find additional ways to interact with the data and the |odh| team.
+Various dedicated tutorials are available in the :ref:`howto-list` section; while in section :ref:`getting-involved` you can find additional ways to interact with the data and the |odh| team.

 Browser access